bibanon/android-development-codex/Devices/Android-Devices/Google-Experience/E970/E970-N4-Conversion-Procedure.md

          (parted)

 14. Type "p" (without both "s) and press enter
-15. It might take a few seconds but you should see
+15. It might take a few seconds but you should see (if you see a major difference then skip down to the end and look at the bullet point)

           Model: MMC 016G92 (sd/mmc)
           Disk /dev/block/mmcblk0: 15.8GB